Thurston County Prosecuting Attorney Jon Tunheim and his agency can use a little shake-up. His election foe this year is providing a needed spark.

 Tunheim deserves credit for also bringing gender balance to the agency he inherited eight years ago.
 He reports adding women to top positions and making them a majority of his deputies.

-Minjares has a very impressive resume — a law degree from Stanford University, 15 years as a deputy prosecutor in Los Angeles County and later experience with the Washington Attorney General’s Office during 2006-14.
+Minjares has an imposing resume — a law degree from Stanford University, 15 years as a deputy prosecutor in Los Angeles County and later experience with the Washington Attorney General’s Office during 2006-14.

 He represented Honda North America in California as a senior staff lawyer in 2004-05, has served as a District Court judge pro tempore in Olympia, and since 2014 has run a private practice specializing in law for nonprofits.